samuelalonsorodriguez/Intrinsics/README.md

 "base_alice"\Core\Intrinsics.hpp

 # 3rd-party dependencies
-intrin.h in case of MSVC
+intrin.h in case of MSVC,
-arm-neon.h in case of ARM64 Clang/GCC
+arm-neon.h in case of ARM64 Clang/GCC,
 x86intrin.h in case of Clang/GCC

 # Notes